PG-8/ansa-scraper/README.md

 - 28/7/2020 at 19:15 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
 - 28/7/2020 at 19:30 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
 - 28/7/2020 at 19:45 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
+- 28/7/2020 at 20:00 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
+- 28/7/2020 at 20:15 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
+- 28/7/2020 at 20:30 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
+- 28/7/2020 at 20:45 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
+- 28/7/2020 at 21:00 -> In salvo alpinisti caduti in un crepaccio sul Monte Bianco
+- 28/7/2020 at 21:15 -> Proroga fino al 15 ottobre Conte: 'Il virus c'è ancora'
+- 28/7/2020 at 21:30 -> Proroga fino al 15 ottobre Conte: il virus circola ancora
+- 28/7/2020 at 21:45 -> Proroga fino al 15 ottobre Conte: il virus circola ancora